Analytics perks and points of attention in 2023

 The data-driven world is making strides.
 Understanding how customers engage with your brand has never been so crucial.
 Consequently, businesses are adapting to the current market climate by digitizing their processes and web analytics.

 The 2022 web analytics global report shows a growing demand for online shopping trends.
 The web analytics market is expected to reach $11.35 billion in 2026.
 Further updates from the marketing analytics report also reflect these trends.
 This market will increase to $4.68 billion by 2026 from a valuation of $2.13 billion in 2020.
 This indicates a compound annual growth rate of 14% for the forecast period.

 New data technologies are emerging, and consumers now prefer multi-channel communication.
 Companies need to track and measure data through web analytics to gain valuable insights.
 They need to know consumer behavior, marketing needs, and their website's performance.
-In this post, we'll broadly define web analytics and cover its attention points for companies in the coming year.

 Web analytics is the measurement, collection, analysis, and reporting of user-generated data visitors generate when they access and interact with your website.
 The main aim of gathering this information is to take the guesswork off your marketing efforts.
 By understanding your user's behavior, you'll create better user experiences.
 Also, you'll gain insights to meet your business goals.

 You usually need to add a tracking code on your website to collect data for web analytics.
 This code enables the analytics platform to track, for example: